Sachsenhofer, Reinhard, Univ.-Prof. Mag.rer.nat. Dr. mont., Head of Chair

 Reinhard F. Sachsenhofer is Head of Petroleum Geology at Montanuniversitaet Leoben.
 Previously, he was visiting professor at the Donetsk National Technical University, Ukraine.
 He is also an honorary guest professor at Jilin University, China, and editorial board member of several international journals.
 His main research interests lie in basin analysis, conventional and unconventional hydrocarbon systems, coal geology, and organic petrology.
 Current research topics include Oligocene (“Maikopian”) source rocks and petroleum systems in the Paratethys area (Central Europe, Black Sea, Caucasus, Caspian Sea), as well as the development of improved techniques for oil-source correlation.

-David Misch received his PhD on “Conventional and Unconventional Petroleum Systems in the Ukrainian Dniepr-Donets-Basin” in 2016.
-His current research focuses on the integration of advanced geochemical and image-based analysis tools in shale geology, emphasizing the role of organic matter in porosity development during diagenesis.
-His further expertise includes organic geochemical tools for oil/gas-source-correlation, organic petrography, as well as reservoir geology.
-In 2017, he worked as an invited postdoctoral researcher at the Chair for Structural Geology, Tectonics and Geomechanics (GED), RWTH Aachen.
+David Misch completed his PhD in 2016 on "Conventional and unconventional petroleum systems in the Ukrainian Dnieper-Donets Basin."
+His postdoctoral research focused on the integration of advanced geochemical and image-based analytical tools in shale geology, emphasizing the role of organic matter in porosity evolution during diagenesis.
+His further expertise includes organic-geochemical tools applied in basin analysis, paleoclimatology, and oil/gas-source-correlation, organic petrography, as well as reservoir geology.
+In 2017, he worked as an invited postdoctoral fellow at the Department of Structural Geology, Tectonics and Geomechanics (GED) at RWTH Aachen University.
+In 2023, he was appointed Professor of Energy Geosciences, focusing on low-carbon geoenergy topics including geothermal energy recovery, aquifer thermal energy storage (ATES), natural hydrogen, underground hydrogen storage (UHS), and carbon capture and storage (CCS).

 Gawlick, Hans-Jürgen, Ao.Univ.-Prof. Mag. et Dr.rer.nat.